 Anthony Swarzak (RHSP/RP)

-Group C: Starting pitchers with no options and small contracts who have played in the majors for more than three seasons.
+Group C: Starting pitchers with no options with small contacts who played in the majors for more than 3 seasons.

 Sam Deduno (RHSP)